Our thinking

 Enforcement powers and penalties

-See the METI Guidelines here
+1 See the AI Guidelines for Business Version 1.0 here

-See the Hiroshima Process International Code of Conduct for Organizations Developing Advancing AI Systems here
+2 See the Hiroshima Process International Code of Conduct for Organizations Developing Advancing AI Systems here

-See here
+5 See here

-7 In addition to enforcement set out in item 3: METI is authorized to issue a recommendation or an order to a large digital platform provider if they do not disclose certain factors used to determine search rankings; the Personal Information Commission (the PIC) is authorized to supervise and monitor businesses handling personal or other related information, and it may issue a recommendation or an order; the PIC may publish the name of businesses that failed to comply with its order; and, while the Criminal Code does not specifically focus on AI, as discussed above, activity using AI may constitute a crime and be punished.
+[1] In addition to enforcement set out in item 3: METI is authorized to issue a recommendation or an order to a large digital platform provider if they do not disclose certain factors used to determine search rankings; the Personal Information Commission (PIC) is authorized to supervise and monitor businesses handling personal or other related information, and it may issue a recommendation or an order; the PIC may publish the name of businesses that failed to comply with its order; and, while the Criminal Code does not specifically focus on AI, as discussed above, activity using AI may constitute a crime and be punished

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.